 Mental pressure and stress can be another big reason to disturb your period cycle.
-Some hormones in the brain regularise the menstrual cycle.
-Researches have shown that stress can restrict the proper functioning of those hormones and generate problems for regular periods.
+Some hormones in the brain regularize the menstrual cycle.
+Research has shown that stress can restrict the proper functioning of those hormones and generate problems for regular periods.

 Parsley is a famous herb for the proper regulation of blood in the pelvic area.
 It may look similar to coriander, and we often use it for garnishing the food.